 How does one date the coming into existence of anything?
 In the case of the solar system, there are two approaches.
 One rests on the observation that stars, like animals, go through a cycle of birth, youth, middle age, old age and death.
-Thus, if we could quantify how long a star the size of the Sun takes to go through such a cycle and determine what stage the Sun is at now, we could estimate the solar system’s age.
+Thus, if we could quantify how long a Sun-sized star takes to go through such a cycle and determine what stage the Sun is at now, we could estimate the solar system’s age.
 That would require determining the proportion of hydrogen to helium and then calculating how long it would take for nuclear fusion to convert one into the other.
 Not surprisingly, the proportion cannot be reliably quantified, because most of the helium lies in the core and estimates based on spectroscopy are only as good as models describing how the interior convects.

 The other approach is to assume that meteorites date back to the beginning of the solar system.
 In an article setting out the limits of solar modelling Christensen-Dalsgaard et al. state,

 The age of the sun, since the onset of core hydrogen burning, is estimated at (4.52 ± 0.04) x 109 years .

 Four and a half billion years.
 The crucial point here is the footnote:

 The age of the sun can be estimated from the ages, obtained from radioactive dating, of the oldest meteorites.
 G. J. Wasserburg [ref.] obtained a meteoritic age of (4.57 ± 0.01) x 109 years, and D. B. Guenther [ref.] estimated that hydrogen burning started (40 ± 10) x 106 years after this time.